Key Races We’re Watching in 2024

 CA-41

 Longtime incumbent Ken Calvert (R) is being challenged by Will Rollins (D) in this southern California district.
-Robbins ran against Calvert last election cycle and came within 5 percentage points of winning.
-This year, Robbins should have plenty of resources and a higher name identification in this crucial Inland Empire seat.
+Rollins ran against Calvert last election cycle and came within 5 percentage points of winning.
+This year, Rollins should have plenty of resources and a higher name identification in this crucial Inland Empire seat.
 Along with the seats of a large group of other vulnerable California Republicans, including John Duarte (R), Mike Garcia (R), David Valadao (R), Young Kim (R), and Michelle Stee (R), this is a make-or-break seat for Democrats to win back the House.

 NY-17